Member States banning pesticide use in public areas are:

 In France, pesticide use in parks and other public areas will be banned as of 1st January 2017 onwards, except in emergency situations in order to control the invasion of harmful species.
 Pesticide usage on railway lines, in airports and on roads is not covered by the ban.
 See the official campaign.

 In the Netherlands: the last few details still need to be approved, however the new law includes a decree on plant protection products and biocides – Non-agricultural use of weedkillers, containing following elements:

-- On pavements, they shall be banned from 1st March 2016, both for professional and private users.
+- On pavements, pesticide use is banned from 1st March 2016, both for professional and private users.

-- For other areas (green areas), they shall be banned from the end of 2017 onwards.
+- For other areas (green areas), they are banned from the end of 2017 onwards.
 This ban applies to professional users, and a number of exemptions are available (sports grounds, play areas, certain ornamental gardens etc.).